GKD-stack/GKD-stack.github.io/aboutme.md

 subtitle: A Student Researcher at UC San Diego
 ---

 Hi!
-My name is Gurman Dhaliwal, and I'm a second year undergraduate at University of California, San Diego studying Political Science and Data Science.
+My name is Gurman Dhaliwal, and I'm a second year undergraduate at University of California, San Diego majoring in Data Science with a minor in Political Science.

-If you have any questions, I can be contacted at gurmankdhaliwal2@gmail.com.
+I can be contacted at gurmankdhaliwal2@gmail.com.

 ### Special Thanks